 There are several reasons you might want to look into camping fire pits.
 Perhaps the most compelling is that some parks and wilderness areas prohibit starting fires on the ground, so if you want to warm your toes by a campfire, you’ll need to find a fire ring or, more reliably, bring your own.
 Anza-Borrego Desert State Park, for instance, where you can set up camp in areas with no fire rings, has a policy against starting ground fires, which can cause persistent scars.
 That’s why you’ll see Jeeps and other trucks heading off into the desert to boondock with metal fire pits strapped on the roof or tailgate.

 Beyond the necessity for camping fire pits in some areas, campfire technology has evolved beyond simple metal cans to provide more efficient burning and heat with less smoke.
 Devices such as the BioLite FirePit (see below), use forced air to significantly reduce smoke and get more heat per stick of wood.
-For an even cleaner burn, you can even get away from wood all together and consider gas burning camping fire pits the Outland Firebowl featured below.
+For an even cleaner burn, you can even get away from wood altogether and consider gas-burning camping fire pits the Outland Firebowl featured below.

 Bad Idea Pyro Cages have the most attitude of any camping fir pit out there.
 The brain child of two Kansas natives, like the UCO Flatpack, the Bad Idea fire pits bouble as a grill.
 The burly steel cage can burn firewood up to 21-inches long and can be assembled with no tools.
 Assembled the camping fire pit is about 24 inches square by 16 inches tall.
 The steel in hand oiled and become seasoned over time like a cast iron pan.
 Put the lid on it to contain flames and embers or to cook food.
 You can remove on of the walls to view the fire from the side.

 The BioLite FirePit Outdoor Smokeless Fire Pit Grill brings high-tech wizardry to the design of camping fire pits.
 The combination campfire pit and grill rely on a battery-powered blower system to feed air (oxygen) to the burning wood, resulting in a highly efficient burn that produces far less smoke than a typical campfire pit.
-The 10,400 mAh litium ion battery is rechargable, and you can control the intensity of the fire with controls on the blower or through a smartphone app for Android or iOS.
+The 10,400 mAh lithium ion battery is rechargeable, and you can control the intensity of the fire with controls on the blower or through a smartphone app for Android or iOS.
 A grill grate on top of the device can be used for hibachi-style cooking.
-The camping fire pit dimensions are 27 x 13 x 16 inches, so it's a more bulky to transport than the UCO Flatpack and Bad Idea Pyro Cage mentioend above, but its refined enough to double as a patio fire pit in addition to camp duty.
+The camping fire pit dimensions are 27 x 13 x 16 inches, so it’s bulkier to transport than the UCO Flatpack and Bad Idea Pyro Cage mentioned above, but its refined enough to double as a patio fire pit in addition to camp duty.

-The Outland Fire Bowl camping fire pit from Outland Living solves one problem not addressed by the other fire pits on on this list: what if you don't have any firewood?
-The Outland Fire Bowl burns compress gas (propane typically) instead of wood, which comes in handy if you forgot to bring wood or are camping in a area where none is available--a very common situation in campgrounds and popular boodocking areas anywhere, but even more likely in Southern California deserts and other treeless areas.
+The Outland Fire Bowl camping fire pit from Outland Living solves one problem not addressed by the other fire pits on this list: what if you don’t have any firewood?
+The Outland Fire Bowl burns compressed gas (propane typically) instead of wood, which comes in handy if you forgot to bring wood or are camping in an area where none is available–a very common situation in campgrounds and popular boondocking areas anywhere, but even more likely in Southern California deserts and other treeless areas.
 Another benefit of the stove, which uses lava rocks as the heating substrate, is that it can be used during periods when campfires are banned due to fire danger.
 The fire pit is 19 x 19 x 11 inches and weighs 22 pounds.
-It comes with a metal cover and carrying kit.
+It comes with a metal cover and a carrying kit.